Grimshire on Steam - User reviews, Price & Information

 Grimshire is not playable on MacOS.

-Grimshire is not playable on Linux.
+Grimshire is playable and fully supported on Linux.

 Grimshire is a single-player game.